datacamp-content/courses-introduction-to-shell/chapter2.md

 `head` and `tail` let you select rows from a text file.
 If you want to select columns, you can use the command `cut`.
-It has several options (search for `unix man cut` to explore them), but the most common is something like:
+It has several options (search online for `unix man cut` to explore them), but the most common is something like:

 ```{shell}